 image, idol, portrait, picture, representation, likeness, symbol, sign; figure, statue

 While the first appearance of this symbol is difficult to pin down, and is therefore in dispute, so far the earliest use of this symbol is dated 500 B.C. (well before Christ's birth).
-But what no one seems to dispute is that it was used a great deal by the Celtics, Durids, and Norse peoples.
+But what no one seems to dispute is that it was used a great deal by the Celtics, Durids, and the Norse.

 What did this symbol represent for them?
 No one seems to know for sure, but it is mostly understood to be a religious symbol that may represent their three deities.
 Well, that can't be good.
 A religious symbol used to represent pagan gods that predates Christ Jesus is not a good start to justify the use of this symbol for Biblical Christians, is it?
 I have also found it to be linked to another idolatrous symbol, the vesica piscis, which means fish bladder in Latin.
-Hmmm...I find that interesting considering a Trichetra can be made by putting three Ichthus (pagan fish symbol) together, and Ichthius of course means fish in Greek.
+Hmmm...I find that interesting considering a Trichetra can be made by putting three Ichthus together, and Ichthius of course means fish in Greek.
 Interestingly enough, the fish was sacred to Aphrodite, the Greek goddess of love, due to the fishes prolific reproduction abilities; she was worshiped via sex rights and fish fries.
 Her Roman counterpart is Venus, a.k.a.
 Astarte, Ashtoreth, and Ishtar.
 Her Egyptian identity (Isis) is even depicted at times with a fish headdress.
-And I've already covered the fact of how this symbol represents the Philistine fish-god Dagon.
+The priests of the Philistine fish-god, Dagon, also wore a fish shaped hat, much like the Pope's miter.
 We will get to that symbol a little later on.

 Now let's consider why symbols are so powerful; powerful enough to rule the world instead of words, or laws.